 By seeing their old engagement ring as a financial asset, women can build and secure their financial future.
 Women can create their own windfall by selling the ring, and use the proceeds as seed money for an investment or a new business.
 After all, a diamond can be a divorced woman’s best friend.Back to top

-Regardless of age and stage in the divorce journey, the majority of women surveyed was found to be concerned with paying off debt.
-An overwhelming 72% did not choose saving for retirement as their current main concern.
+and have many difficult decisions to make.
 The ability for women to sell their diamond jewelry in a safe, transparent, value-adding way, allows for more possibilities and more confidence in the process.
 Our clients benefit from complimentary GIA diamond gradings, up to $100,000 in insurance coverage, and access to a nationwide network of professional buyers.